dotnet/docs/docs/core/additional-tools/uninstall-tool.md

 title: Uninstall Tool
 description: An overview of the .NET Uninstall Tool, a guided tool that enables the controlled clean-up of .NET SDKs and runtimes.
 author: sfoslund
-ms.date: 07/04/2022
+ms.date: 07/15/2022
 ms.custom: devdivchpfy22
 ---
-# .NET Uninstall tool
+# .NET uninstall tool

-The [.NET Uninstall tool](https://aka.ms/dotnet-core-uninstall-tool) (`dotnet-core-uninstall`) lets you remove .NET SDKs and runtimes from a system.
+The [.NET uninstall tool](https://aka.ms/dotnet-core-uninstall-tool) (`dotnet-core-uninstall`) lets you remove .NET SDKs and runtimes from a system.
 A collection of options is available to specify which versions you want to uninstall.

 The tool supports Windows and macOS.
 Linux is currently not supported.